zephyrproject-rtos/zephyr/doc/guides/arch/arm_cortex_m.rst

 Baseline Cortex-M platforms without VTOR register might not be able to relocate their vector table which remains at a fixed location.
-Therefore, a chain-loadable image will require an alternative way to route HW interrupts and system exeptions to its own vector table; this is achieved with software vector relaying.
+Therefore, a chain-loadable image will require an alternative way to route HW interrupts and system exceptions to its own vector table; this is achieved with software vector relaying.

 When a bootloader image enables :kconfig:option:`CONFIG_SW_VECTOR_RELAY`